-The European legislation on pharmacovigilance was recently amended by Regulation No. 1235/2010 and Directive No. 2010/84/EU, which are currently undergoing implementation in Italy.
+The European legislation on pharmacovigilance was recently amended by Regulation No. 1235/2010 and Directive No. 2010/84/EU, which are currently implemented in Italy through Ministerial Decree dated 30 April 2015.

 The introduced changes aim at increasing the efficiency, speed and transparency of pharmacovigilance operations through rules that will: